awsdocs/amazon-connect-user-guide/doc_source/contactflow.md

    + Choose **Use attribute** to use a contact attribute to provide the value for the caller ID number\.
 You can use either a **User Defined** attribute you create using a **Set contact attributes** block, or an **External** attribute returned from an AWS Lambda function\.
 The value of any attribute you use must be a phone number claimed for your instance and be in E\.164 format\.
 If the number used from an attribute is not in E\.164 format, the number set for the **Outbound caller ID number** for the queue is used\.

 1. Add any additional blocks to complete your contact flow, and connect the **Success** branch of the **Call phone number** block to the next block in the flow\.
 Note that there is no error branch for the block\.
 If a call is not successfully initiated, the contact flow ends and the agent is placed in ACW state\.

+## Using Queue to Queue Transfer<a name="queue-to-queue-transfer"></a>

+When a call comes in to your contact center, you can define advanced routing decisions to minimize queue wait times, or route calls to specific queues, using blocks in your contact flow\.
+For example, use a **Check queue status** block to check staffing or agent availability for a queue before sending a call to that queue\.
+Or use a **Get queue metrics** block to retrieve queue metrics with a **Check contact attributes** block to check specific queue metric attributes\.
+Then define conditions in the block to determine which queue to route the call to based on attribute values\.
+For more information about using queue metrics, see [Using System Metric Attributes](contact-attributes.md#attrib-system-metrics)\.

+After determining which queue to transfer the call to, use a **Transfer to queue** block in a contact flow to transfer the call to that queue\.
+When the **Transfer to queue** block executes, it checks the queue capacity to determine whether or not the queue is at capacity \(full\)\.
+When the check for queue capacity is made, it is comparing the current number of calls in the queue to the **Maximum contacts in queue** limit, if one is set for the queue\.
+If the limit is not set, the queue is limited to the number of concurrent active calls set in the service limit for the instance\.

+Once the call is placed in a queue, the call remains in the queue until an agent takes the call, or the call is handled based on the routing decisions you use in your customer queue flow\.
+To change the queue associated with the call after it is already placed in a queue, you can use a **Loop prompts** block with a **Transfer to queue** block in a customer queue flow\.
+In the block, you can select which queue to transfer the call to, or use an attribute to set the queue\.

+In the **Transfer to queue** block, there are two outputs to route calls through, either the **Success** branch, or the **At capacity** branch\.
+When a call is successfully transferred to a queue and follows the **Success** branch, the call remains associated with the current customer queue flow after being transferred to the new queue\.
+When the call is not successfully transferred to a queue and follows the **At capacity** branch because the queue is at capacity, the call remains in the current working queue\.

+## Using a Transfer to queue block to manage calls in a queue

+1. In Amazon Connect, choose **Routing**, **Contact flows**\.

+1. Choose the down arrow next to **Create contact flow**, then choose **Create customer queue flow**\.

+1. Under **Interact**, add a **Loop prompts** block to provide a message to the caller when the call is transferred, then every X seconds or minutes while the call is in the queue\.

+1. Under **Prompts**, do one of the following:
+   + Choose **Audio recording** in the drop\-down, then select the audio recording to use as the prompt\.
+   + Choose **Text to Speech** in the drop\-down, then enter text to use for the prompt in the **Enter text to be spoken** field\.

+1. Connect the block to the **Entry point** block in the contact flow\.

+1. Under **Terminate/Transfer**, drag a **Transfer to queue** block onto the designer\.

+1. Choose the title of the block to display the settings for the block, then choose the **Transfer to queue** tab\.

+1. Under **Queue to check**, choose **Select a queue**, then select the queue to transfer calls to\.

+   Alternatively, you can choose **Use attribute**, then reference an attribute to specify the queue\.
+If you use an attribute to set the queue, the value must be the queue ARN\.

+1. Choose **Save**\.

+1. Connect the **Loop prompt** block to the **Transfer to queue** block\.

+1. Add additional blocks to complete the contact flow as appropriate for your use case, such as the blocks to check queue status or metrics, then choose **Save**\.

+   The contact flow is not active until you publish it\.

+**Important**
+To successfully complete the call transfer to another queue, you must include a block after the **Transfer to queue** block and connect the **Success** branch to it\.
+For example, use an **End flow / Resume prompt** block to end the contact flow\.
+The flow does not end until the call is picked up by an agent\.

 ## Contact Flow Logs<a name="contact-flow-logs"></a>